igorski/MWEngine/README.md

 The usual Gradle suspects such as "clean", "build", etc. are also present.

-To create a signed release build, add the following into your Gradle's properties file (_~/.gradle/gradle.properties_) and replace the values accordingly:
+To create a signed release build, add the following into the Gradle's properties file inside your home folder (_~/.gradle/gradle.properties_) and replace the values accordingly:

     RELEASE_STORE_FILE={path_to_.keystore_file}
     RELEASE_STORE_PASSWORD={password_for_.keystore}